 Trail: A linear route managed for human-powered, stock or off-highway vehicle forms of transportation or for historical or heritage values.
 Trails are not generally managed for use by four-wheel drive or high-clearance vehicles.
 (BLM 2016c)

-Table 2.2 below shows the mileage of FAMS asset types for the San Rafael Desert TMP adopted in the DR.
+Table 2.2 below shows the mileage of FAMS asset types for the Canyon Rims TMP adopted in the DR. Note: This table will be populated following determination of the final route network.